dd32/td-gh-ex/readme.txt

 = Theme Name: Ascend =

+= Version 1.0.9 | 8th April 2017 =
+* Fix: Issue home full portfolio settings.
+* Fix: Issue with sidebar on portfolio/blog templates pagination.
+* Update: Add un-minify css files.
+* Update: Add Fittext to credits.
+* Update: Remove masonry and hoverIntent from credits since they are part of core.
+* Update: Move Script for "scroll to top" to main.js and unminify.
+* Update: Add un-minify respond.js and html5shiv.js
+* Update: Changed home link in breadcrumbs just so no one can miss read it.
+* Update: Add tags, custom-logo, threaded-comments, custom-background, editor-style.
+* Update: Remove tag "custom-header".
+* Add: Custom background support.
+* Update: Change defined date to "get_option( 'date_format' )"
+* Update: Change kadence_mobile_walker to ascend_mobile_walker
+* Update: Class names for slides and icons.
+* Remove: a few comments in code so php sniffer doesn't put out a warning.
+* Update: Use wp_kses_post on video output.
+* Remove icon-select.

 = Version 1.0.8 | 7th April 2017 =
 * Fix: Issue with WC 3.0 and featured products.
 * Fix: Issue with portfolio sidebar.